2D vs 3D: Animation Production in a Changing Industry

 Now, we know that almost all new things that get created are tested by the government for “beneficial purposes”.
 It’s not surprising to find that one of the earliest uses of Animation was primarily for creating propaganda during WWII.
 It wasn’t till the 1960’s that they realized that moving pictures were really really entertaining as well.
 I mean it only took them 40 years, right?

 Traditionally, anime had been produced by painting characters on celluloid and animating the characters over a pre-painted backdrop.
-This process, “cel animation”, is typically what is being referred to when people refer to 2D or traditional animation.
-As the OG animation style, cel animation was the medium that many celebrated studios like Studio Ghibli of the famed Hayao Miyazaki had their claim to fame.
+This process, “cel animation”, is typically what is being referred to when people refer to 2D or traditional animation, rather than 3D animation which is called CGI.
+As the OG animation style, cel animation was the medium that many celebrated animation studios like Studio Ghibli of the famed Hayao Miyazaki had their claim to fame.
 Today, all cel animations are digital – the anime, Sazae-san, was the last hand-drawn cel animation anime before the switch.
 (It’s even older than Doraemon!!)

 Traditional animation usually requires large teams to complete projects.
 And humans all need to be paid (you can thank laws for the lack of industry progress).
 Projects would also suffer from issues caused by stringent deadlines or separate artists working on the same scenes, making quality control subject to many factors such as individual talent, rushing, and management logistics.
 And this view is WITHOUT even trying to wonder what the office politics might’ve been like.
 Some animes would occasionally reference their own issues of production in the anime itself, like Gintama.
 Excel Saga, known for breaking the 4th wall, would frequently reference their small budget, tired animation staff, and poor quality as a self-referential gag.
 But really, that’s just part of the charm for Excel Saga.

+So looking at 3D animation, when was it actually invented?
 Unsurprisingly, the usage of CG animation solved most of the consistency issues.
 CG animation also reduced the number of artists needed, which resulted in …. you guessed it: lower costs.
-Anime studios, like anything in the world, could not defeat the sway of the economic forces at play.
+Animation studios, like anything in the world, could not defeat the sway of the economic forces at play.
 If you don’t know anything about economics, go watch Spice and Wolf.